 As with all painted home projects, the rails and ballusters must be sanded to achieve a proper bond.
 Hand sanding all of this is certainly the worst part of the job.
 The nice thing about paint is that you really just need to “rough-up” the surface.
 There is no need to remove all of the previous varnish and stain.
 We alternated using 120 and 220 grit sandpaper and made sure to get in all the edges as needed.

 Stairwell railings are frankly high-traffic areas.
 They will be touched, leaned on, and maybe an occasional child who seems to think they some new style of jungle gym (or is that just mine?!).
 The most durable paints will be a satin or high-gloss sheen.
 Believe me, you do not want a use a very flat paint like chalk paint (unless you use a protective top coat like polyurethane) on a high traffic piece such as a kitchen table or these stair railings.

-Anyways, the best paint for this type of situation such as painting railings, in my experience, is Benjamin Moore Advance.
+Anyways, the best paint for painting railings, in my experience, is Benjamin Moore Advance.
 It does not require priming!
 It levels beautifully without brush strokes (with my favorite brushes that you can get at Michael’s for under $10).
 I painted the stair well railing in black and white right around Christmas time, about six months ago.
 There isn’t a single scratch, crack, or scrape in the paint and clearly we use them every day.
 This stuff is hard as a rock.

 Since these stair railings and banisters have some detail to them, I used my favorite one-inch brush to make sure the paint was even, stroke free, and got into all of the crevices.
 All-in-all, it took me about 4 days to do the railing above, two long hand rails attached to the walls, and two smaller sections of banister on the opposite side.
 I am so happy with the results!